 “Get it in, get off, and go.”

 This is the hookup script a lot of gay men follow.
-It’s based on the idea that sex is this physical act where the overriding goal is simply to satisfy some drive.
-From this point of view, sex isn’t all that different from what drives us to eat, drink, or sleep.
+It’s based on the idea that hooking up is this physical act where the overriding goal is simply to satisfy some drive.
+From this point of view, hook ups aren’t all that different from what drives us to eat, drink, or sleep.

-However, this isn’t the right way to think about sex.
-Sex is more than just a physical act—it’s also a deeply psychological one.
+However, this isn’t the right way to think about intimacy.
+Hooking up is more than just a physical act—it’s also a deeply psychological one.

-Psychology is what motivates us to seek out sex in the first place.
-As a social psychologist who studies sex for a living, this is something I’ve seen in my own research: more often than not, sex is a way that gay men seek to meet their emotional needs.
+Psychology is what motivates us to seek out liaisons like this in the first place.
+As a social psychologist who studies intimacy for a living, this is something I’ve seen in my own research: more often than not, hooking up is a way that gay men seek to meet their emotional needs.

-Of course, when men are surveyed about their motives for having sex, physical reasons appear to top the list: it feels good, I wanted to experience physical pleasure, I wanted release, I wanted an orgasm.
-However, it would be a mistake to assume that physical reasons like these are the only reasons men have sex, or that they’re completely separate from psychological motivations.
+Of course, when men are surveyed about their motives for hooking up, physical reasons appear to top the list: it feels good, I wanted to experience physical pleasure, I wanted release, I wanted to come.
+However, it would be a mistake to assume that physical reasons like these are the only reasons gay men do what they do - or that they’re completely separate from psychological motivations.

-I say this because when we look at the way gay men fantasize about sex, we see that emotional fulfillment is a core theme.
-Consider this: I surveyed more than 4,000 American adults—including hundreds of LGBTQ+ persons—about their sexual fantasies for my book Tell Me What You Want.
+I say this because when we look at the way gay men fantasize, we see that emotional fulfillment is a core theme.
+Consider this: I surveyed more than 4,000 American adults—including hundreds of LGBTQ+ persons—about their fantasies for my book Tell Me What You Want.

-Among other things, I asked people how often they fantasize about meeting various emotional needs, as well as how often they fantasize about emotionless sex.
+Among other things, I asked people how often they fantasize about meeting various emotional needs, as well as how often they fantasize about emotionless hook ups.

 91% fantasized about feeling wanted or desired.

-84% fantasized about feeling sexually competent or good at sex.
+84% fantasized about feeling competent or good in the bedroom.

 82% fantasized about emotionally connecting with someone else.